Delightsheriff/Rangers/README.md

 - **Next.js with Typescript**: For building the user interface.
 - **Tailwind CSS**: For styling the components.
-- **Next-auth**: For making API calls for authetication and authorisation.
+- **Next-auth**: For making API calls for authentication and authorisation.

 ### Backend